One of the most important creative considerations in photography, if not the most important, is control of Depth of Field.

 Aperture settings come in full value settings of f1.4, 1.8, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32, each one halving DOF (as you use smaller numerical values) and double the amount of light let through to the sensor (they are part of the exposure control triangle of Shutter Speed, ISO and Aperture).
 Thanks to modern electrical camera controls, there are also 1/2 or 1/3 settings available between these full settings, but it is generally best to just think in full value settings at this stage.

-Below is an example of some of these settings in action.
+Below is an example of some of these settings in action (these are only some of the full aperture settings, ignoring the third and half values also).

 (If you use a zoom lens you will probably not have these first two apertures available)